netradyne/Policy/PrivacyPolicy.md

 Buyer or Successor

-We may disclose personal information that we collect or you provide to a buyer or other successor in the event of an assignment, merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of NetraDyne’s assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Information held by NetraDyne about our Website or user portal users is among the assets transferred.
+We may disclose personal information that we collect or you provide to a buyer or other successor in the event of an assignment, merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Netradyne’s assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which Personal Information held by Netradyne about our Website or user portal users is among the assets transferred.
 Under such circumstances, we would to the extent possible, require the acquiring party to follow the practices described in this Privacy Policy, as it may be amended from time to time.
 Nevertheless, we cannot promise that an acquiring company or the merged company will have the same privacy practices or treat your information the same as described in this Privacy Policy.

-NetraDyne E-mail Communications
+Netradyne E-mail Communications

 E-mail communications sent from us are designed to make your Website experience more efficient.
 By participating in the Website you specifically agree to accept and consent to receiving e-mail communications initiated from us, which include, without limitation: message notification e-mails, e-mails informing you about new and existing products we provide.